Namsulee/CupActive/README.md

 https://github.com/morrissinger/ESP8266-Websocket </br>
 After downloading the zip file and open library manager to include it into your Arduino IDE.
 #### The others
-ArduinoJson, WebSocket, NeoPixel, Led Controller, thread and DRV2605 are much simple.</br>
+ArduinoJson, NeoPixel, Led Controller, thread and DRV2605 are much simple.</br>
 Open library manager and find it to install.
 * ArduinoThread by Ivan Seidel
 * Adafruit DRV2605 Library by Adafruit